Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 2. Handling Accounts Payable

 The next step of an effective restaurant bookkeeping process should be to set up accounts payable correctly.
-Keeping your vendors happy will be important if you want them to continue to do business with you.
+Keeping your vendors happy is important if you want them to continue doing business with you.

 • To start, learn how to enter bills and pay bills in QuickBooks; both are easy tasks to accomplish.